sarahf-zh/cb-android/CareBridge/README.md

 #### 1.Medical Help:

 <ins>Doctor Bot</ins>: Consult with an AI-powered "Doctor Bot" for medical diagnosis and advice.
-This feature is powered by Med-Gemini, a group of advanced language models trained on a vast dataset of medical information.
+This feature is powered by Gemini, a group of advanced language models trained on a vast dataset including medical information.

 <ins>Medical Advice Cards</ins>: Access easily digestible information and advice on common health conditions such as fever, influenza, diabetes, and tuberculosis.
 Clicking the card open up the card detail screen, where speech to text functionality is available.

 #### 2.Online Pharmacy:

-<ins>Access to Affordable Medication</ins>: Purchase medication without insurance through an embedded webpage for three different online pharmacies via menu options.
+<ins>Access to Affordable Medication</ins>: Purchase medication without insurance through an embedded webpage of three different online pharmacies via menu options.
 The three online pharmacies are: www.healthwarehouse.com, www.alldaychemist.com and pharmacy.amazon.com

 #### 3.Nearby Care Providers:

-<ins>Accessible Map View</ins>: Locate nearby medical care providers within a 3000-meter radius using an embedded map with interactive markers.
+<ins>Accessible Map View</ins>: As a user opens up the embedded map, it automatically displays healthcare providers near his/her current location within a 3000-meter radius via interactive markers, without needing the user to type a search query.

-<ins>Detailed Provider Information</ins>: View comprehensive information about each provider by clicking on the corresponding marker.
+<ins>Detailed Provider Information</ins>: View details about each provider by clicking on the corresponding marker.

-<ins>Dynamic Updates</ins>: As the user navigates the map, nearby medical providers are automatically updated without requiring manual searches.
+<ins>Dynamic Updates</ins>: As the user navigates the map and taps on any location, nearby healthcare providers show up without requiring manual searches.
 This is particularly helpful for users with visual impairments.

 ## Technology Stack